idfive/Developer-Documentation/docs/general/external_vendor/build-standards.md

 - HTML should be [W3C-validated](https://validator.w3.org/) and use proper semantics where applicable.
 - Templates are written in [Twig](https://twig.symfony.com/) and compiled to standard HTML.
-- Proper ARIA functionality is used to meet WCAG accessibility guidelines (see [Accessibility Requirements page](https://developers.idfive.com/docs/front-end/accessibility)).
+- Proper ARIA functionality is used to meet WCAG accessibility guidelines (see [Developer Guidelines](https://developers.idfive.com/docs/accessibility/developers)).
 - Components should include `component-name.json` data files to allow them to be easily imported and shared across other templates.

 ### JS